 Choosing Between Loops and Iterators

 The next logical question is which style you should choose in your own code and why: the original implementation in Listing 13-21 or the version using iterators in Listing 13-22 (assuming we’re collecting all the results before returning them rather than returning the iterator).
 Most Rust programmers prefer to use the iterator style.
 It’s a bit tougher to get the hang of at first, but once you get a feel for the various iterator adapters and what they do, iterators can be easier to understand.
 Instead of fiddling with the various bits of looping and building new vectors, the code focuses on the high-level objective of the loop.
-This abstracts away some of the commonplace code so it’s easier to see the concepts that are unique to this code, such as the filtering condition each element in the iterator must pass.
+This abstracts away some of the commonplace code so that it’s easier to see the concepts that are unique to this code, such as the filtering condition each element in the iterator must pass.

 But are the two implementations truly equivalent?
 The intuitive assumption might be that the lower-level loop will be faster.
 Let’s talk about performance.